 Laila & Me's new Wellness range of dog treats have been specifically designed to add extra supplements into your dogs diet.

-- Healthy joints
+- Healthy skin and coat

 Organic oats, blitzed